 Health & Beauty

 Health and Skincare are a big part of Korean culture, and you can experience the best of this lifestyle by pampering yourself in a traditional Korean spa.
-Though these treatments are considered luxuries by many Americans, most Koreans integrate them into their normal beauty and wellness regimen.
+Though these treatments are considered luxuries by many Americans, most Koreans integrate them into their regular beauty and wellness regimen.
 Beauty and wellness are two cornerstones of the Korean culture and are highly valued and pursued.

 Consider getting the deluxe experience by scheduling a massage and facial, after taking a bath and using the sauna.
 Premier 57, which will reopen in April 2017, is where you can spend the entire day bathing, relaxing, eating, and enjoying beauty treatments.